Dedicated to the Success of Our Clients

-In divorce cases, parenting orders may involve the following issues:
+In Medina divorce cases, parenting orders may involve the following issues:

-When determining the terms of a parenting order, courts must consider several factors that address the child’s best interests, listed under Ohio’s Revised Code § 3109.04.
+When determining the terms of a parenting order, your Medina child custody lawyer must consider several factors that address the child’s best interests, listed under Ohio’s Revised Code § 3109.04.

-The factors that courts must consider when resolving issues of allocating parental rights and responsibilities include:
+The factors that a Medina court must consider when resolving issues of allocating parental rights and responsibilities include: